BadIdeaFactory/corporate/documents/operating.md

 Almost all decisions involve GitHub at some level.

-The method of deliberation is similar in both cases:

 1. The person requesting a vote should review the instructions set forth in `CONTRIBUTING.md` based on the type of vote being requested.

 2. A Pull Request must be made against the `master` branch of the BIFFUD corporate repository.

-3. The Keeper of Code reviews the Pull Request and requests any changes around standards violations or mistakes.
+3. The Secretary of Code reviews the Pull Request and requests any changes related to standards violations or mistakes.

-4. Once the Pull Request is deemed valid, the Keeper of Code requests a review from all Corporate Overlords.
+4. Once the Pull Request is deemed valid, the Secretary of Code requests a review from all Corporate Overlords.

 4. Corporate Overlords vote using GitHub's review feature.
 Approval